-Capital Fund Law Group provides pre-launch fund managers with the needed advice and disclosure documentation to enable managers to engage with potential investors to obtain pre-launch soft commitments properly.
-In addition to assisting with the necessary documentation, Capital Fund Law Group assists prospective fund managers with setting appropriate structures and investment terms that can be critical to the success of the future fund.
-Our pre-launch services include, but are not limited to:
+Capital Fund Law Group provides pre-launch fund managers with the needed advice and disclosure documentation to enable managers to engage with potential investors to discuss pre-launch soft commitments properly.
+Our pre-launch services include but are not limited to reviewing pre-launch communication and promotional material, preparing the memorandum of disclosure, and forming the investment management company.
+We assist prospective fund managers in setting appropriate structures and investment terms that can be critical to the success of the future fund.